-There will be a number of one day and half-day courses and workshops held on Monday 7 September prior to the opening of the main conference on Tuesday 8 September.
+A number of one day and half-day courses and workshops were held on Monday 7 September prior to the opening of the main conference on Tuesday 8 September.

 How to display data

 Well-displayed data can clearly illuminate and enhance the interpretation of an article or talk, while badly laid out data and results can obscure the message or at worst seriously mislead.
 The purpose of this course is to give clear guidelines on appropriate methods for displaying quantitative information using both graphs and tables.

 Introduction to genetic epidemiology

 Presented by Frank Dudbridge, Heather Cordell, Dawn Teare, David Balding